Auto Loan Serious Delinquency 90+ Days (NY Fed CCP)

 What is the current Auto Loan Serious Delinquency 90+ Days (NY Fed CCP)?

-The auto loan serious delinquency rate (90+ days past due) reached 5.21% of balances in Q4 2024, according to the NY Fed Consumer Credit Panel.
-Auto loan delinquency is a key signal because car payments are typically prioritized over other debts — when borrowers fall behind on auto loans, it signals severe household financial stress.
-Source: NY Fed Consumer Credit Panel / Equifax.
+The auto loan serious delinquency rate (90+ days past due) reached 5.2% of balances in Q4 2025, according to the NY Fed Consumer Credit Panel.
+Auto loan delinquency is a key signal because car payments are typically prioritized over other debts — losing a vehicle means losing the ability to work for many borrowers.
+Source: Federal Reserve Bank of New York Consumer Credit Panel.

 Explore Further